 Indicates that a local printer (if installed) at your premises is in a trouble condition.
-Check to be sure the printer is powered on, the paper is correctly is inserted, and the printer is selected.
-Contact your servicing company if you have questions or the display doesn't clear.
+Check to be sure the printer is powered on, the paper is correctly inserted, and the printer is selected.
+Contact your servicing company if you have questions, or the display doesn't clear.
 You system may not include a local printer.

-SERVC PT BUS
+SERVC PT BUS #

-Displays when a problem has occurred with one of the panel's circuits.
-Call your servicing company.
+Displays when a problem occurs with one of the panel's circuits.
+Call your security company.